 During the recovery process, it’s perfectly normal to feel sore, stiff, and generally uncomfortable.
 However, these side-effects will subside over time.
 Commit to your treatment plan and give each treatment session you’re all.
 Slowly but surely, you’ll see an improvement in your symptoms and the way you feel.

-If you’re interested in learning more about the benefits of physical medicine, make an appointment at Star Orthopedics and Sports Medicine by calling the office or clicking the online booking tool today.
+If you’re interested in learning more about the benefits of physical medicine, make an appointment at Star Orthopedics and Sports Medicine by calling the office nearest you or clicking the online booking tool today.